atapour/monocularDepth-Inference/README.md

 ```
 ---

-The output results are written in the results directory taken as an argument ('./results' by default):
+The output results are written in a directory taken as an argument to the test harness ('./results' by default):
 * the script entitled "download_pretrained_models.sh" will download the required pre-trained models and checks the downloaded file integrity using MD5 checksum.
 * the checkpoints that are available for direct download were created using pyTorch 0.3.1 and will not work if you are using pyTorch 0.4.0.
-The provided python script will remedy the situation.
+The provided python script named ' remove_running_stats.py' will remedy the situation.
 * the file with the suffix "_original" is the original input image.
 * the file with the suffix "_restyled" is the style transferred image.
 * the file with the suffix "_depth" is the output depth image.